Mystkowski

-The Mystkowski family – was one of several noble families using the Puchała coat-of-arms during the time of the Polish–Lithuanian Commonwealth.
-First mention of the Mystkowski family comes from the 'KODEKS DYPLOMATYCZNY KSIĘSTWA MAZOWIECKIEGO' or 'The Diplomatic Code of the Duchy of Mazovia'.
-In this book, mention is made of a Comes Thomas, the castellan of Nosylk, being granted the town of Myzlicow.
-Comes can be roughly translated as Count, while Nosylk is the modern-day city of Nasielsk.
+The Mystkowski family is one of several noble families using the Puchała coat-of-arms during the time of the Polish–Lithuanian Commonwealth.
+First mention of the Mystkowski family comes from the Kodeks Dyplomatyczny Ksiestwa MAzowieckiego or 'The Diplomatic Code of the Duchy of Mazovia'.
+In this book, mention is made of a Comes Thomas (the Latin word Comes can be roughly translated as Count), the castellan of Nosylk, being granted the town of Myzlicow.
+Nosylk is the modern-day city of Nasielsk.
 Myzlicow is the modern town of Mystkowo, which is considered to be the ancestral land of the Mystkowski family.

-Unfortunately for the Polish nobility, during both world wars and the conquest of Poland by the USSR, most documents and other artifacts were destroyed.